Alexander Ney: Early life and education

+Career

 From 1965 to 1967, Ney taught sculpture to children at the House of Young Pioneers in Leningrad.
 Students included future Russian novelist Sergei Dovlatov (1941–1990).

 In 1967 through 1969, Ney attended art history and theory courses at the Ilya Repin Institute.
-He continued to perfect his skills as both a painter and sculptor, as well as an art theoretician.
+He continued to develop his skills as both a painter and sculptor, as well as an art theoretician.

 Due to his highly productive creative output's clashing with the Soviet mandates of Socialist Realism, Ney absconded to France in 1972 on a tourist visa, as immigration was not permitted.
 His was granted residencies and established studios in the famed art colonies of both Cité internationale des arts in Paris and Villa Arson in Nice.
 In 1974, at the encouragement of American Abstract Expressionist painter Elaine de Kooning (wife of Willem), he immigrated with his family to the United States.

-One of the first of several noted cultural figures whose early departure inadvertently signaled the start of a new wave of American immigrants from the Soviet Union, the legendary late American designer Gene Moore discovered Ney's work at a chance meeting at The Russian Tea Room.
+One of the first of several noted cultural figures whose early departure inadvertently signaled the start of a new wave of American immigrants from the Soviet Union, American designer Gene Moore discovered Ney's work at a chance meeting at The Russian Tea Room.
 As the longtime Vice President of the flagship landmark location of Tiffany & Co. on Fifth Avenue and 57th Street, having displayed the works of contemporary artists Robert Rauschenberg, Jasper Johns, James Rosenquist and Andy Warhol, Moore created displays featuring Ney's works annually since 1978 for over thirty years.

 On May 29, 1997, a 4-alarm rooftop fire apparently caused by a neighboring commercial building descended into Ney's two-floor home and studio located in Manhattan's Diamond District, destroying thousands of artwork.

 In 2009, the National Centre for Contemporary Arts (NCCA) in Moscow held a special anniversary exhibition to honor the artist's 70th anniversary.
-NYC Mayor Michael Bloomberg wrote in the accompanying publication's introductory forward:
+NYC Mayor Michael Bloomberg wrote in the accompanying publication's introductory foreword: